-Find a good balance and exercise program

-Look to build balance, strength, and flexibility.
-Contact your local Area Agency on Aging for referrals.
-Find a program you like and take a trile
+Find a good balance and to build balance, strength, and flexibility. set your local Area Agency on Aging for als.
+Find a program you like and take a frie

-Talk to your health care provider Ask for an assessment of your risk of falling Share your history of recent falls.
+Talk to your health care provider Ask for an assessment of your risk of falling.
+Share your history of recent falls.